 General and interdisciplinary studies (sometimes called “integrated studies”) are often used interchangeably, but there is a fundamental difference between the two types of degree programs.General studies programs typically cover a wide variety of course topics to provide students with broad skills in critical thinking to encourage lifelong learning.Interdisciplinary/integrated studies programs are more career-focused than general studies, a combination of disciplines designed to help students pursue a particular career path.
-Discover the Herzing University Interdisciplinary Studies degree programExplore Now Other Questions How much does an RN make in Wisconsin?
-What types of master's degrees in nursing are there?
-What career options are available for Information Technology?
-Do medical office administrators need to get certified?
+Discover the Herzing University Interdisciplinary Studies degree programExplore Now Other Questions How much does a paralegal / legal assistant make?
+How can I become a psychiatric / mental health nurse practitioner?
+What is a post master's certificate in nursing?
+How can I go from FNP to acute care NP?